-How Clery Act Amenments are Shaping Campus Crime Reporting in 2024
+How Clery Act Amendments are Shaping Campus Crime Reporting in 2024

 The Clery Act, formally known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, has been a cornerstone of campus safety and crime reporting since its inception in 1990.
 In 2024, lawmakers adopted several key amendments, reflecting campus safety’s evolving challenges and complexities.
 These changes aim to enhance transparency, improve data collection methods and strengthen the accountability of educational institutions.
 Here’s how these amendments are shaping the landscape of campus crime reporting.